China says 17 new cases in virus outbreak, Wuhan to restrict large gatherings

 Chinese health authorities did not immediately respond to requests for comment.

+The Chinese Center for Disease Control and Prevention, a national level body, issued a large infographic on Saturday on social media, urging people not to believe rumours about the virus and stressing it is not SARS.

+The unknown virus however is from the same large family of coronaviruses that includes Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people globally during a 2002/03 outbreak that also started in China.

-Wuhan will strengthen oversight of large-scale events and reduce the number of activities that involve public gatherings, state media quoted Chen Yanxin, the city’s deputy mayor as saying on Sunday.
+Wuhan will strengthen oversight of large-scale events and reduce the number of public gatherings, state media quoted Chen Yanxin, the city’s deputy mayor as saying on Sunday.

-Wuhan officials said that since Jan.
+Wuhan officials said since Jan.
 14 they are using infrared thermometers at airports, railway stations and other passenger terminals in the city to strengthen screening.

+The outbreak has stoked worries globally as many of China’s 1.4 billion people will travel both domestically and overseas during the Lunar New Year holidays that begin next week.

-Airport authorities in the United States as well as most Asian nations are also screening passengers from Wuhan.
+Airport authorities in the United States as well as most Asian nations are screening passengers from Wuhan.

-The new virus is from the same large family of coronaviruses that includes Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people globally during a 2002/03 outbreak that also started in China.

-Although experts say the new virus does not appear to be as lethal as SARS, there is little known about its origins and how easily it can spread.
+Although some experts at Georgetown University say current evidence shows the new virus may not be as deadly as SARS, there is little known about its origins and how easily it can spread.

-A report published by the London Imperial College’s MRC Centre for Global Infectious Disease Analysis on Friday said there are likely to be “substantially more cases”.
+A report by the London Imperial College’s MRC Centre for Global Infectious Disease Analysis said there are likely to be “substantially more cases”.
 It estimated that by Jan.
 12 there were 1,723 cases in Wuhan City with onset of related symptoms.

-The 17 new patients began exhibiting symptoms such as a fever or cough before Jan.
-13, the statement in Wuhan said.

 News about the outbreak was trending on Weibo, a microblogging platform in China, on Sunday morning.
 Weibo regularly filters content that is deemed sensitive.